anyaevostinar/anyaevostinar.github.io/classes/111-f22/prep-functions1.md

 ---

 ## Overview
-Functions are a fantastic way of bundling a series of statements together conceptually to make your code much clearer.
+*Functions* are a fantastic way of bundling a series of statements together conceptually to make your code much clearer.
 You've already been using them a lot, but now you'll learn how to make your own and how to think through what they are doing.

 ## Basic Learning Objectives
 Before the start of class, you should be able to:
-* Define the term "function"
+* Define the term *function*
 * Give an example of invoking an existing function
-* Define the term "parameter"
+* Define the term *parameter*
 * Define and use a new function without parameters to accomplish a simple task

 ## Advanced Learning Objectives